 Application deployment automation solutions are key when hosting an application in the cloud.
 The combination of release automation and the IaaS resources abstraction layer allows you to easily migrate your application to any common cloud provider.

-Currently automation is predominately scripts that perform actions as a result of an event.
-In order to have sufficient automation, you must add “intelligent” scripts that can learn the system, and such automation does not exist or very expensive to implements.
+Currently, automation is predominately scripts that perform actions as a result of an event.
+In order to have sufficient automation, you must add “intelligent” scripts that can learn the system, and such automation does not exist or is very expensive to implement.
 Best practice suggests implementing a combination of automation and human intelligence (e.g. a monitoring engineer to monitor the application and automation).